-Luckily, I believe this was something that actually saved me, because by the time Cathy got as far as Paris, she called me on the phone and I told her about the story.
+Luckily, I believe this was something that actually saved me, because by the time Cathy got as far as Paris, she called me on the

 In the first place, that is one thing that may have actually saved us.
 Then, as Cathy told you, she did make several applications to come to Russia during the spring of 1972.
 At the time that Cathy's visa to return to Russia was expressly refused in 1972, I attempted to enter the American Embassy in Moscow.
 This was on the eve of President Nixon's visit, and I had conceived the notion that our case could be brought to his attention or to the attention of the American press, and if so, our troubles would be over.